sauravtdi/assgn4fth/README.md

-# Activity Period Log
+# Activity Logger

 A django based web application for logging users' active period.
 To see it running, please click on [live.](https://www.google.com)

 ## Description